matthiasferch/tsm/README.md

     var v1 = new TSM.vec4([1, 2, 3, 4);
     var v2 = new TSM.vec4(v1.xyzw);

-Or copy the values of one vector to another using the swizzle operators:
+Or copy the values of one vector to another using the swizzle operators or the copy() method:

     v2.xyzw = v1.xyzw; // same as v1.copy(v2)